What is the Interior Design and Decoration Diploma?

 Short Courses & Workshops

 We have a number of workshops and short courses that run throughout the year.
-Here are some courses and workshops that relate to this course.
+Here are some of the workshops that relate to this course.